List of James Bond allies: Marc-Ange Draco

 Draco is the head of the Unione Corse, a (real-life) major European crime syndicate and a rival of SPECTRE.
-He appears in the novels On Her Majesty's Secret Service, working as an ally of Bond; and Never Dream of Dying, where 007's former father-in-law turns out to be linked to the villain of the Union.
+He appears in the novel On Her Majesty's Secret Service, working as an ally of Bond.
+His daughter Countess Teresa "Tracy" Draco di Vicenzo marries Bond but is killed shortly thereafter.
+He reappears in the novel Never Dream of Dying, where 007's former father-in-law turns out to be linked to the villain of the Union.
 He also appears in the film On Her Majesty's Secret Service, portrayed by Gabriele Ferzetti.